TX · State Guide

 Eligibility

-All K–12 students residing in Texas; income priority within cap.
+All K–12 students residing in Texas.
+Income priority within appropriation cap.
+Administered through the Texas Comptroller / Odyssey portal.

 What the money can be used for